 Fordham Social Innovation Research Fellow and Intern Program

 The Fordham Social Innovation Research Fellow and Intern Program is designed to promote university-wide social innovation research, develop faculty-student research collaborations, and facilitate internal and external research partnerships in the area of social innovation.
-The program will build on the success of the first Social Innovation Fellows program in creating and sustaining a core group of inter-disciplinary faculty who will bring internal and external visibility and recognition to Fordham as a leader in social innovation.
+The program will create a core group of interdisciplinary faculty that will bring internal and external visibility and recognition to Fordham’s role in social innovation.

 Social innovation, as defined by the World Economic Forum, is innovative, practical, sustainable, market-based approaches that benefit society, with special focus on the vulnerable.
 It is for the development of mindsets and capabilities to create innovative, practical, financially and environmentally sustainable solutions that benefit society.
 A social innovation should be novel, socially purposed to improve society in some way with scalable and measurable outcomes.
 It also uses society’s resources more efficiently and effectively and empowers sectors in society that may have been left out in the past.

-This year, the program will select 5 faculty research fellows who will each select up to 2 student research interns to work collaboratively with internal Fordham scholars and/or external research partners from May 15, 2020 to May 14, 2021.
-In total, 5 faculty and 10 students will be funded through this program.
+The program will select faculty research fellows who will select student research interns to work collaboratively with internal Fordham scholars and/or external research partners in 2021-2022.

-A. The faculty Research Fellows will receive up to $7,000 in two stipend payments of $3,500 in May 2020 and November 2020, in support of their research activities.
+A. The faculty Research Fellow will receive up to $7,000 as a stipend in support of their research activities.

-B. Each Student Research Intern will receive an award of up to $1,500 as research support to their faculty Research Fellow.
+B. Each student Research Intern will receive a stipend of up to $1,500 as research support to the faculty Research Fellow.

-C. There will be up to five fellows in 2020, covering the following categories: 1) Business; 2) Humanities; 3) Interdisciplinary Research; 4) Law; 5) Sciences; and 6) Social Sciences.
+C. The fellows will cover the following categories: 1) Business; 2) Humanities; 3) Interdisciplinary Research; 4) Law; 5) Sciences; and 6) Social Sciences

-A. All Fordham tenured, tenure-track, or clinical faculty members are invited to submit their applications to the Office of Research by February 3, 2020.
+A. All Fordham tenured, tenure-track and clinical faculty members are invited to submit their applications to the Office of Research by April March 29, 2021.

-C. Each selected Fellow must select and hire up to two Fordham undergraduate and/or graduate students as the Social Innovation Research Interns for 2020-2021.
+C. Each selected Fellow must select and hire Fordham undergraduate and/or graduate students as the Social Innovation Research Interns for 2021-2022.